zhanglj37/blcfa/README.md

 https://github.com/zhanglj37/blcfa/issues

 or contact with me: zhanglj37@mail2.sysu.edu.cn.

+## Functions under development

+1. Bayesian lasso confirmatory factor analysis models with ordered categorical data.
+2. Parallel computing of two MCMC chains.

+If you have any suggestions or are willing to join in the improvement of this package, please contact me.
 I really hope that we can jointly promote the improvement of this package.